martosah/Employee-Onboarding-Tracker-Contoso/12-Automation-and-Flows/README.md

 | Equipment & Documents | 2 | Handles equipment provisioning and document naming |
 | Metric Maintenance | 2 | Maintains the Preparation Lead Time metric |

+A further five flows form an eighth group — **Portal Document Lifecycle** — covered separately in Section 18, because they belong to the Power Pages build rather than the internal solution.

 ---

 ## Flow Inventory